-Are you a biomedical, science or health care graduate who wishes to engage with people's lives and use the application of science and medicine to directly contribute to people's health?
+Are you a recent graduate or mature student with a science or healthcare background or experience?
+Do you want to develop the “cognitive dimension” of clinical decision making and directly contribute to people’s health?
 If so, this course may be for you.

-If you successfully complete the course and pass the national exam and you will be able to start a career in healthcare and medicine in an accelerated manner and with a 'real world' focus.
+If you successfully complete the course and pass the national exam, you will be able to start a career in healthcare and medicine that will provide you with the opportunity to deliver person-centred, quality, patient care.

 On successful completion of the course, you will need to pass an additional national professional exam, to practice as a Physician Associate.

 Healthcare courses at the University of Hertfordshire have a very strong record of producing students who are quickly successful in gaining relevant work.
 Undertaking placements will mean you will have plenty of links into potential sources of local work when you finish.
 Both local hospitals and GP practices have expressed an interest and are committed to recruit from the our physician associate graduates.